CesarMouraDev/CesarMouraDev/README.md

 Minha jornada profissional e acadêmica reflete minha determinação e capacidade de adaptação.
 Continuo buscando novas oportunidades de aprendizado e crescimento, sempre visando contribuir positivamente para os campos em que atuo.
 Estou animado para ver onde essa jornada na Engenharia de Software me levará e como poderei impactar o mundo através da tecnologia.

+I am from Fortaleza, the capital of Ceará, Brazil.

+In terms of self-analysis, I am a person who has always been in search of knowledge and challenges.
+I started working early in an auto mechanic shop, where I performed operational tasks as an auto electrician.
+Since a young age, I made sure to give my best and continually worked on improving my skills.

+Over time, I realized that technology was increasingly present in all areas, including mechanics.
+This sparked my interest in understanding how electronic systems worked and how they could be applied to improve processes and solve problems.
+This curiosity led me to explore opportunities in the tech field, where I began getting involved with electronics maintenance and automation.

+This natural transition into technology motivated me to deepen my knowledge and pursue a more solid education.
+Currently, I am studying Software Engineering and Ecological Economics.
+I am excited about these areas because I see the potential to create something useful and innovative or improve something that already exists, always with a focus on sustainability and a positive environmental impact.

+My professional and academic journey reflects my determination and adaptability.
+I continue to seek new learning and growth opportunities, always aiming to contribute positively to the fields I am involved in.
+I am excited to see where this journey in Software Engineering will take me and how I can make an impact on the world through technology.

 ## 🛠 Habilidades Técnicas
 - **Linguagens de Programação:**